MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 As a result of this demo application for STM32F413-Nucleo board, observations are as following:
 - Demo code sends `1581` bytes every second at `115200` bauds, which is approx `142ms`.
-- With DMA disabled, CPU load was `14%`, in-line with time to transmit the data
+- With DMA disabled, CPU load was `14%`, in line with time to transmit the data
 - With DMA enabled, CPU load was `0%`
 - DMA can be enabled/disabled with `USE_DMA_TX` macro configuration in `main.c`